Chart Color Schemes

 Bentley is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Bentley, one of the most culturally diverse areas in Australia, has 48.9% of its population speaking a language other than English at home and 59.2% born overseas.
-Christianity is the predominant religion in Bentley, with 36.0% of people identifying as such.
-However, Buddhism is significantly overrepresented, comprising 10.3% of the population compared to the Greater Perth average of 2.7%.
+Bentley ranks among the most culturally diverse localities in the nation, with 48.9% of residents using a language other than English at home and 59.2% born outside of Australia.
+Christianity is the most common religious affiliation, representing 36.0% of the population.
+A notable divergence from metropolitan trends is seen in Buddhism, which is practiced by 10.3% of the community compared to the Greater Perth average of 2.7%.

 Frequently Asked Questions - Diversity